DNS-OARC/.github/profile/README.md

 # !NOTE!

-**Repositories have been being migrated to [Codeberg](https://codeberg.org/DNS-OARC), see repository descriptions.
+**Repositories have been migrated to [Codeberg](https://codeberg.org/DNS-OARC), see repository descriptions.
 Please update your bookmarks and git remotes!**

 # Software Development